Last Updated: March 15, 2021

 Before you begin to understand how to clean a Jacuzzi tub and its filter, it is a good idea to fully understand what a “Jaccuzi” actuallly is.

-“Jacuzzi” is the most popular and well-known hot tub brand that exists and is a long standing, highly recognisable name.
 The brand is so attached to the product most people simply use it as a shorthand for the specialised hot tubs that it makes.

 - A “hot tub” is simply a bath tub with a wooded base.
 However, as with the word “Jacuzzi”, over the years this term is now interchangeable with other words for these type of products.